algosup/2023-2024-project-3-virtual-processor-team-1/Documents/FunctionalSpecifications.md

 #### 2.3 <u>Multiplication - MUL</u>
 The "MUL" (Multiplication) instruction is used in programming languages to multiply two values together, or to multiply a value by another and store the result in a specified destination.
 In our assembly code, the "MUL" operation instruction uses the following syntax:<br>
 > `MUL DESTINATION, SOURCE`<br>
-`DESTINATION` represents the location where the result of the multiplication will be stored.<br>
+`DESTINATION` represents the location where the result of the multiplication will be stored (the DESTINATION is always a register).<br>
 `SOURCE` represents the value to be multiplied with the destination.

 **Applications:**<br>